 The requirement set by the Scrum Alliance meant that I actively participated in their community and engaged with their content well beyond my initial certification.
 This has advantages (maintaining relevant skills) and drawbacks (time and financial investment).

-In reflecting on the CSPO vs ICP-APO preference from the industry, I have observed some trends:
+In reflecting on the CSPO vs ICP-APO industry preference, I have observed some trends:

 In my experience, CSPO is more frequently mentioned and associated with job postings, particularly in regard to Software Development Companies and Corporations with Scrum systems in place.